Essilor Lenses: lenses for prescription glasses.

 - Correct Side width

-- Avoid touching the sides of face/head until just in front of ears.
+- Avoid touching the sides of your face/head until just in front of your ears.
 The frame sides should not touch or rest and never press against the side of the head.

 - Correct Side bow